DangJustin/CapstoneProject/src/README.md

-# Project Name Source Code
+# Housemates Source Code

 The folders and files for this project are as follows:

-...
+- poc_demo: The code for the POC Demo